Cosmow22/mp3-manager/README.md

 options:
-  -h, --help            show this help message and exit -p PATH, --path PATH  The path to mp3
+  -h, --help            show this help message and exit -p PATH, --path PATH  The path to mp3.
+  -csv CSV, --csv CSV   The path to csv file.
+  -dBFS DBFS            The desired sound level wanted. (default: -14)
 ```

 The csv file contains songs metadatas.
 Change them easily in your spreadsheet software.